 SOUND PLANNING TODAY IS REQUIRED TO AVOID TRAGEDY TOMORROW.

-POLICY: Establish strategies for resilience that can be implemented within the next 10 years designed to protect the Town in the face of a potentially incremental rise in sea level.
+POLICY: The town should establish strategies for resilience that can be implemented within the next 10 years designed to protect the Town in the face of a potentially incremental rise in sea level.

 Issue: Overcrowding